-The directors believe that it is appropriate to prepare the accounts on a going concern basis based on the combination of access the Group has to a related party loan facility of \$1.25M (refer to Note 18) and written confirmation of the loan facility agreement terms from the related party.
+The directors and management have considered the Group's projected cash flows and existing cash reserves in assessing its ability to continue as a going concern for at least 12 months from the signing date of this annual financial report.
+The Group has access to a related party loan facility of \$1.25M (refer to Note 17) and written confirmation of the loan facility agreement terms from the related party.
 The combination of these will enable the Group to meet its commitments as and when they fall due for a minimum of 12 months from the date of this report.